Brennohz/Brennohz/README.md

 # About Me

 Hello!
-I'm Brenno, a developer from Brazil passionate about programming and technology.
+I'm Brenno, a Brazilian developer focused on learning, building projects, and exploring new technologies.

 - Developing games
 - Studying software development